Radiation protection: Radiation protection

+Shielding reduces the intensity of radiation, increasing with thickness.
+The dose decreases exponentially with the thickness of the shielding material.
+The shielding value of a material is typically indicated by a parameter called the "half-value layer", i.e. the thickness required to halve the dose, for a given radiation type (eg α, β or γ) and energy.
+For example, a practical shield in a fallout shelter with ten layers of packed dirt, each as thick as the material's half-value layer for that radiation, will reduce the dose to 1/1024 of its original intensity (i.e. 2−10).
+Almost any material may provide an adequate radiation shield if used in sufficient thickness.

-The effectiveness of a shielding material in general increases with its atomic number, called Z, except for neutron shielding, which is more readily shielded by the likes of neutron absorbers and moderators such as compounds of boron e.g. boric acid, cadmium, carbon and hydrogen.
+The effectiveness of a shielding material in general increases with its atomic number (Z), except for neutron shielding, which is more readily shielded by the likes of neutron absorbers and moderators such as compounds of boron (e.g. boric acid), cadmium, carbon and hydrogen.

-Graded-Z shielding is a laminate of several materials with different Z values (atomic numbers) designed to protect against ionizing radiation.
+Graded-Z shielding is a laminate of several materials with different Z values (atomic numbers) designed to protect against different types of ionizing radiation.
 Compared to single-material shielding, the same mass of graded-Z shielding has been shown to reduce electron penetration over 60%.
 It is commonly used in satellite-based particle detectors, offering several benefits: